1899 Bulgarian parliamentary election

 Parliamentary elections were held in Bulgaria on 25 April 1899 to elect members of the X Ordinary National Assembly.
-The result was a victory for the ruling Radoslavist Liberal Party, which won 100 of the 169 seats.
+The result was a victory for the ruling United Liberals, which won 119 of the 169 seats.
 Voter turnout was 49%.

 Results

-The initial results were approximately: 90 Stambolovists and Radoslavists, 20 Democrats, 30 Tsankovists, Populists and Unionists, 5 socialists, 5 others.
+The initial results were approximately: 90 United Liberals, 20 Karavelist Liberals, 30 Tsankovists, Populists and Unionists, 5 Socialists and 5 others.
 Several MPs were elected in more than one constituency and were required to choose which one to represent when the Assembly convened, resulting in 17 of the 169 seats being vacant.
 A further 21 seats were annulled and two MPs died.
 Snap elections were held on 19 September and 5 December 1899.